AreYouLoco/k3s-openwrt/README.md

 ```

 ## Building
-Run `make` to build the default version for `x86_64`.
-You can override ARCH and
+Run `make` to build the default version
-VERSION, e.g `make ARCH=armhf`.
-See ARCHS and VERSIONS files for available
-architectures and versions.